About Wickes Forensic Accounting & Consulting

 Founder and Principal

-Pam has over 20 years of diversified experience in the areas of private and public accounting, various fraud and forensic accounting investigations, internal control consulting, asset tracing, economic damages, family law related services, business valuations, and other litigation support services.
+Pam has over 20 years of diversified experience in the areas of private and public accounting, various fraud and forensic accounting investigations, internal control consulting, asset tracing, commercial and individual economic damages/losses, family law related services, business valuations, and other litigation support services.
 She provides consulting and expert witness services, including testimony, to assist attorneys and clients prior to and throughout lawsuits, as well as during settlement negotiations.
 Pam has testified as an expert in New York State Supreme Courts and Albany County Family Court.

 Pam is a Certified Public Accountant (CPA), a Certified Fraud Examiner (CFE), Certified in Financial Forensics (CFF), and Accredited in Business Valuation (ABV).
 Pam has completed the training and is qualified to be retained as the Financial Professional on collaborative divorce teams.
 Pam holds a Bachelor of Science Degree in Accounting from the State University of NY at Oswego and is a graduate of FBI Albany Division, Citizens Academy.